Previous | Next | Home

 The Three Lives of Android

-It is useful to think of an application in Android having three "lifetimes" associated with the preceding diagram and table (see the documentation of Activities for a more thorough discussion).
+It is useful to think of an application in Android having three "lifetimes" associated with the preceding diagram and table (see the documentation of Activity for a more thorough discussion).

 1. The Entire Lifetime: the period between the first call to onCreate() to a single final call to onDestroy().
 We may think of this as the time between setting up the initial global state for the app in onCreate() and the release of all resources associated with the app in onDestroy().